sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.1.1 =
+* Fixed a bug where the button on the lost password page got disabled.

 = 4.1 =
 * Added language/localization support.
 Please send me your translations .po-files
 * get_users needs WP 3.1.0.
 Changing the requirements for the plugin.